eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/alerts_panel.rst

 Alert Info
 ==========

-Displays the configuration of the alert currently selected in the Alerts List, including its name, domain, host, user, topic, threshold, and duration.
+Displays the configuration of the alert currently selected in the Alerts List, including its domain, host, id, kind, name, time between triggers, topic, and user.

 For alert event notifications, see :ref:`pro_alert_messages_panel`.